EddyVerbruggen/nativescript-ocr/README.md

 Optical Character Recognition - powered by Tesseract

-This plugin is pretty limited at the moment, but feel free to rip it apart for your purposes!
+This plugin is pretty limited at the moment, but feel free to rip it apart for your purpose and send a PR if applicable :)

 ## Setup
 You'll need to add language files to help Tesseract recognizing text in the images you feed it.